cockatoo-dev/taskflow-webapp/README.md

 ## Branch information

-This is the main production branch, though it was also used as the only branch in the repository up until the first release of the web aoo.
+This is the main production branch, though it was also used as the only branch in the repository up until the first release of the web app.